rackerlabs/support-how-to/content/cloud-servers/before-you-move-to-general-purpose-or-io-cloud-server-checklist.md

 ### Premigration actions

--   If you currently have a First Generation Cloud Server, you must back up your data with Cloud Backup before you manually migrate your server.
-If you want to build a server based on Linux, you can move your data with rsync after your new server is built.
--   If you have a Next Generation cloud server, you might be able to create an image to migrate to General Purpose Cloud Servers.
+-   If you have a Cloud Server, you might be able to create an image to migrate to General Purpose Cloud Servers.
     - For a 512 MB server, create a 1 GB or larger General Purpose Cloud Server via image.
     - For a 1 GB server, create a 2 GB or larger General Purpose Cloud Server via image.